paulo-silva01/Home-Lab-Running-Active-Directory/README.md

 1. Click on Start -> Windows PowerShell -> Windows PowerShell ISE -> More -> Run as administrator
      - We are going to take 1000+ names into a document and run the following script
+     - Must run [Set-ExecutionPolicy Unrestricted] and press enter before running the script
+     - [cd] to the names text files

 <img width="1000" src="https://github.com/user-attachments/assets/ef8930cc-7b4c-45ed-b9a9-24dce1079cd4" />